Health information on-line: Whom can you trust?

 When you read something like, "Most Californians eat breakfast," or "sleeping with one sock on has been proven to reduce hair loss," are these declarations attached to sound research?
 "According to a 1998 study conducted by the California State Census Board published in the journal, Eat U.S., 81 percent of California residents eat breakfast," is a good example of complete source citing.
 This way, you can go right to the source to confirm what's been presented.
 (Both of these quotes are made up, by the way).

 There are usually multiple sources that can talk about one topic.
 Go Ask Alice!, to name one health info provider, is not the only source of help for alcohol and other drug concerns.
-That's why you'll frequently find other institutions, hotlines, books, and experts listed along with Alice's take on these topics.
+That's why you'll frequently find other institutions, hotlines, books, and experts listed for additional information on these topics.

 There's an enormous amount of health information that's generated from all corners of the globe every day.
 Can you tell when the information you're perusing was published, and whether or not it has been, or will be, updated?
 This is no easy process for a web site producer, but an explanation of how a producer goes about this task should be available.